-The following information from the SEN Code of Practice (2015) underpins our rationale for students who have Special Educational Needs or a Disability (SEND).
+The following information from the SEND Code of Practice (2015) underpins our rationale for students who have SEND.

-According to the Code of Practice, "a pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age."
+According to the Code of Practice, "a pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age."

 - Teachers are responsible for every pupil including those with SEND. - Teachers are responsible for the progress and development of every pupil in their class, including those who get extra support from teaching assistants or specialist staff. - The first step in supporting all pupils, including those with SEND, is high-quality teaching, differentiated for individual pupils. - Some pupils may need additional help to access the curriculum or make expected progress.
-These pupils may have SEN.
+These pupils may have SEND.

-Not every pupil making slower progress has SEN. Some pupils may make slower progress for a reason unrelated to SEN, such as a gap in their learning.
+Not every pupil making slower progress has SEND.
+Some pupils may make slower progress for a reason unrelated to SEND, such gaps in their learning.

-Teachers regularly assess the progress of all pupils and work with the SENDCO to identify whether a pupil has SEN.
+Teachers regularly assess the progress of all pupils and work with the SENDCo to identify whether a student has SEND.